Arizona Game & Fish Department Helping Wildlife That Go Moo

 Advisory committee” or “subcommittee” means any entity, however designated, that is officially established, on motion and order of a public body or by the presiding officer of the public body, and whose members have been appointed for the specific purpose of making a recommendation concerning a decision to be made or considered or a course of conduct to be taken or considered by the public body.

-The response I received from the Attorney General’s office contrasts sharply with Arizona Gov. Doug Ducey’s 2020 State of the State address, in which he said:
+During Arizona Gov. Doug Ducey’s January 2020 State of the State address he said:

 There are hundreds of unelected boards and commissions that exist in a dark corner of state government – often escaping accountability and scrutiny.
 We’ve sought to chip away at the deep-rooted cronyism.
 But there’s still too many insiders and industry good ol’ boys.
 It’s time to clean this up.